mvolkmann/blog/src/next-js.md

 ## Loading Pages

-Page route directories that contain a `loading.tsx` file will display that while data is being loaded.
+Page route directories that contain a `loading.tsx` file will render that while data is being loaded.
+This can be any content including only a spinner.

-These pages automatically use React Suspense under the hood to allow other content to render while waiting for a Promise to resolve.
+Page routes that have a `loading.tsx` file automatically use React Suspense to allow other content to render while waiting for a Promise to resolve.

 For example: